Balochistan Upgraded Eight DHQs To Teaching Level Hospital - UrduPoint

 The government has also established dialysis centres at various districts the province and the vacancies have been created for the required staff.

-The Provincial government was taking various steps to ensure presence of concerned medical officials and paramedics in the hospitals of all far-flung areas of the province, he noted.
+The Provincial government was taking various steps to ensure presence of concerned medical officials and paramedics in the hospitals of all far-flung areas of the province, she noted.

 She said that the Balochistan government had created 1026 new vacancies for doctors to facilitate the poor patients in the remote areas of the province.